 Children & Divorce: The Different Age Stages: 18 Months/ 3 Years (Toddlers):

-This is the age when children are starting to develop their own individual personalities.
+From 18 months to three years, children are toddlers who are developing individual personalities.
 They realize that they are separate entities from their parents.
-At this age children are also very talkative, and they are very interested in environment exploration.
-Independence is being recognized.
+At this age, children become more talkative, and they are very interested in the world around them as they move toward it and grasp at it.

 Tension in the Home

 At this age their main bond is with their parents.
-Change in the environment at this age can be very difficult for a child; they need predictability and a stable environment.
-Children want immediate needs met, even if there is tension at home.
-The child's world is centered around themselves, so they will not totally concern themselves with the tension that is going on in the home.
+Change in the home, even desirable change, can be very difficult for a child; they need and crave predictability and a stability.
+Children want immediate needs met, even if there is tension at home, and they can be very demanding.
+A child's world is centered around himself or herself.
+He or she may not be totally concerned with the tension in the home.

 Divorce at this age can be very difficult for the child, but it is possible for parents to overcome this difficult task if they work together.
 They need to develop a routine that the child can follow with little resistance.
 If the divorce occurs at this age, the parent must be aware that the child may feel responsible for the break up.
 Parents must talk about it with the child.